drud/docker.php/README.md

-# docker.php
+# PHP7 Docker Image #

-A simple minideb-based php docker container
+This provides a simple container based on (minideb)[https://github.com/bitnami/minideb] with PHP 7.0.x packages installed.
+This is mostly useful as the base for another container that requires PHP.